Menu

 • Decrease suspension stiffness

-Switching to a harder compound of the tire will help with overheating tires as a harder compound tire generally operates in a higher temperature window.
-However, using a harder compound tire will reduce your overall grip.
+Switching to a harder compound of the tyre will help with overheating tyres as a harder compound tyre generally operates in a higher temperature window.
+However, using a harder compound tyre will reduce your overall grip.

-By increasing the tire pressures you will decrease the overall contact patch of the tire, and therefor reduce heat buildup in the tire.
-Be careful not to overinflate the tires!
+By increasing the tyre pressures you will decrease the overall contact patch of the tyre, and therefor reduce heat buildup in the tyre.
+Be careful not to overinflate the tyres!

-If the suspension is too stiff, the car might be bouncing more along the surface particularly during cornering, increasing the load on the tire and causing the tires to heat up more.
+If the suspension is too stiff, the car might be bouncing more along the surface particularly during cornering, increasing the load on the tyre and causing the tyres to heat up more.
 However, softening the suspension will have a big impact on cornering performance.